Review local uncommitted changes

 Token Efficiency

-The review pipeline uses a fixed number of LLM calls regardless of how many findings are produced:
+The review pipeline uses a bounded number of LLM calls regardless of how many findings are produced:

 | Stage | LLM calls | Notes |